xStarbound/xStarbound/doc/lua/assets.md

 #### `List<FilePath>` assets.loadedSources()

+> **Only available on xStarbound.**

 Returns a list of all *loaded* asset sources.
-Includes all memory asset sources loaded prior to the preprocessor scripts for this asset source — i.e., it won't include the memory asset source being worked on by a preprocessor script, since it isn't finalised yet.
+Includes all memory asset sources loaded *prior* to the preprocessor scripts for this asset source — i.e., it won't include the memory asset source being worked on by a preprocessor script, since it isn't finalised yet.

 **Note:** A memory asset source will not be added when finalised if it ends up containing no added files.

 ----

 #### `Maybe<JsonObject>` assets.sourceMetadata(`FilePath` assetSource)

+> **Only available on xStarbound.**

 Returns the metadata for any *loaded* asset source whose root directory or `.pak` is at the specified path, `jobject{}` if it lacks a metadata file (called either `.metadata` or `_metadata`), or `nil` if there's no asset source there.
 An example metadata return value showing all possible keys: